wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 ## Std::string

-A special typemaps is provided that transparently converts native Fortran character strings to and from `std::string` classes.
+A special set of typemaps is provided that transparently converts native Fortran character strings to and from `std::string` classes.
 It operates essentially like the `<cstring.i>` function described above but makes no requirements or assumptions about null terminator characters.